 3) Choosing the right light source with care of color temperature and color rendering

-Today you have the choice between 3 bulb technologies: Halogen, CFL (energy saving lamps) and LED bulbs.
+When choosing your ideal lamp online, you also have the choice between 3 bulb technologies: Halogen, CFL (energy saving lamps) and LED bulbs.

 In terms of power consumption, it is clear that LEDs are the most efficient, followed shortly by the Compact fluorescent (CFL).
 A LED bulb with the same light output and Watt as an halogen bulb, can be up to 5 times lower in terms of consumption.

 However we must also take into account two other characteristics of light in choosing your bulbs.

 This is being expressed in Kelvin (See below the scale of color temperatures).